Image courtesy of British Library Photostream

 I decide I'm too "giddy" for the mission, so I instruct myself to "sober up" and to facilitate this process I choose an alternate route that will, in nine to thirteen minutes depending on traffic, take me past the apartment by the Cross Bronx Expressway where I lived from the age of six to fifteen.
 It's the kind of building drivers-by point out to their car-mate(s) and say, "Imagine living there" or "I wonder who lives there."
 I did.
 I lived there.

 The building is approximately 30 feet from the raised highway, but from this "vantage point" it appears close enough to spit on.
 I drive slowly and zero in on the window of the bedroom I shared with my brother, where I would try to fall asleep to the sound of traffic.
 Pretend it's normal.
 The household was not a good place for children.
-My father spoke rarely, yelled frequently, and had a defective digestive system that produced "silent but deadly" emissions that made my brother cry.
+My father spoke rarely, yelled frequently, and had a defective digestive system producing "silent but deadly" emissions that made my brother cry.
 My brother cried often and gnawed his fingers till they bled.
 Thomas was the "sad" son and I was the "happy" one.

 I dial Dr. Brown-Jonas's number, and when her voicemail picks up, I say, "This is Christos.
 Please, please call me as soon as you can."

 This was the worst kind of party to host.
 Lauren felt all the responsibility but had no control.
 Success depended on who showed up.
 So far, the sparse crowd was too young—publishing house interns perhaps—and too old—their neighbors the Colemans had brought friends even more ancient than they were—and too white.
-A party for a book that focused on the Middle East should have at least a few brown faces and a downtown event, in any case, shouldn't look like this.
+A party for a book focused on the Middle East should have at least a few brown faces and a downtown event, in any case, shouldn't look like this.
 Instead of guzzling sangria by the buffet, Lauren should have been making the rounds.
 On the other hand, Daniel had the pleasantries covered.
 He glided around, making repartee.
 He always could rise to the social-promotional moment.

 When she saw Dave she almost ran to him.
 "You look radiant," he said.

-She spun around and realized mid-twirl that she could fake her way through this.
+She spun around and realized mid-twirl she could fake her way through this.
 "Follow me," she said, heading for the bar.
-Dave ordered an Old Fashioned and she joined him, realizing that wine wouldn't do the trick.
+Dave ordered an Old Fashioned and she joined him, realizing wine wouldn't do the trick.
 "I'm sorry about the other evening," she said.